djaque/google-sing-in/README.md

 This is an example of how to create a web with google sing in

-Is based on [Google sign in with Go](https://skarlso.github.io/2016/06/12/google-signin-with-go/) with some improvements.
+Is based on [Google sing in with Go](https://skarlso.github.io/2016/06/12/google-signin-with-go/) with some improvements.

+Use:

-Use GIN framework
+- GIN framework
-Tkanos/Config
+- Tkanos/Config
-golang.org/x/oauth2/google
+- golang.org/x/oauth2/google

 I build this using go mod and golang 1.13 on my mac.